Ekolle-Eya/Machine-Learning-Predictive-Models-of-CO2-Emissions/README.md

 The data is clean with no missing values

 ### Exploratory Data Analysis
-EDA involve exploring the key independent varaible which can have possitive correlation with  with the dependent variable 'CO2 Emmissions' ploting of regression plots using Matplotlip and Seaborn to evalute linear relationships between variables.
+EDA involve exploring the key independent varaible which can have possitive correlation  with the dependent variable 'CO2 Emmissions' ploting of regression plots of the training data using Matplotlip and Seaborn to evalute linear relationships between variables.

 ### Machine Learning Algorithms
 Algorithms involved Regression